 Once the above factors have been considered, you will be equipped with the knowledge of who you are targeting with your strategies, and this will allow you to work out the demographics of how to find your target audience.
 Once you know this, it is simply a matter of choosing the most cost-effective and productive marketing tool.

 The lifeline of any practice

 Drawing in new customers is actually the lifeline of any practice.
 And if we are to be successful at becoming well known for our services and advice to potential patients, then we need to implement our marketing plan with great care so as not to miss any opportune strategies.

 The number one is an extremely disliked number in marketing.
-It implies the entire budget spent on one strategy.
-If that particular method didn’t work then we would have a negative return on investment.
-Our ability to attract new patients may diminish, which in turn will not allow you to grow as a practice.
+It implies the entire budget is spent on one strategy.
+If that particular method didn’t work, then we would have a negative return on investment.
+Our ability to attract new patients may diminish, which will not allow you to grow as a practice.
 It often ends up tying you into a vicious circle, which many find very difficult to break away from.

 For this reason, embark upon as many strategies and techniques as your planning and budget will allow.
 Your marketing plan should work out all the possible ways you are going to reach your target audience and at what cost.

 - How are you going to reach your market?